Facebook’s New Lab Bolsters Montreal’s Bragging Rights As An AI Hub

 The heart of the artificial intelligence community, like so much else in technology, is in Silicon Valley.
 But Facebook is betting some of its future on AI work coming out of the field’s burgeoning hotbed in Montreal.

 On Friday, the social networking giant is announcing the opening of a new AI research lab, its fourth, in the Canadian city.
-Led by Joelle Pineau, an expert in the areas of dialogue systems and reinforcement learningIs and a professor at McGill University in Montreal, the lab is expected to grow from an initial team of ten–including interns–to about 30 within a couple of years.
+Led by Joelle Pineau, an expert in the areas of dialogue systems and reinforcement learning, and a professor at McGill University in Montreal, the lab is expected to grow from an initial team of 10–including interns–to about 30 within a couple of years.

 The Montreal facility will augment Facebook AI research centers at its headquarters in Menlo Park, California, as well as in New York City and Paris.
 In total, the company has about 100 people dedicated to AI research.
 According to Yann LeCun, head of Facebook AI Research (FAIR), the company wanted to take advantage of the “quickly growing AI ecosystem in Canada, [and] Montreal in particular.”